How To Be Among The 8% Who Reach Their 2023 Goals

 • What can you do that has the biggest impact to accomplish this goal?

-Here are some example I like to give my clients who have a packed day:
+1. Commit to something you can do ANY day and build from there.
+Here are some examples I like to give my clients who have a packed day:

 • A 15 minute walk